 Small Animal Primary Care

-Students will spend a 6-month continuous block functioning as primary care practitioners.
-During this time, students will work in groups of two and will have primary responsibility for all aspects of primary care for dogs and cats in the Companion Animal Clinic of the Animal Health Institute.
-These groups of students will be supervised by experienced primary care veterinarians who will be responsible for oversight of 6 – 8 teams of students each.
-Students will be scheduled to see office calls and do procedures comparable to a high-functioning small animal primary care practice.
+Students will spend a continuous block functioning as primary care practitioners.
+Students will work in groups of two and will have primary responsibility for all aspects of primary care for dogs and cats in the Companion Animal Clinic of the Animal Health Institute.
+These groups of students will be supervised by experienced primary care veterinarians.
+Students will be scheduled to see patients and do procedures comparable to a high-functioning small animal primary care practice.
 There will also be designated daily times for teaching rounds.
 These rounds will be case-based and will involve students, generalists, and specialists across disciplines.
 In addition to rounds, board-certified internists and surgeons will also be available to the students for consultation as needed, but the students will largely function as independent clinician pairs.
 This will give the students the opportunity to learn a realistic approach to clinical practice.
 Students will follow up on their own cases as the primary care clinicians for their patients.
-Students will maintain their own medical records, prescribe treatments and diets, provide wellness/preventive medicine services, and do everything that a primary care practitioner does.
+Students will maintain their own medical records, prescribe treatments and diets, and provide wellness/preventive medicine services.

 The course will provide students with experience handling small animal emergency cases in the Animal Health Institute Companion Animal Clinic.
 Students will provide primary care for emergency and critically ill patients.